beeware/beeware/docs/tutorial/tutorial-0.rst

   .. group-tab:: Windows

     If you're on Windows, you can get the official installer from `the Python website <https://www.python.org/downloads>`_.
-You can use any stable version of Python 3.5, 3.6 or 3.7.
-We would advise *against* using Python 3.8 at this time, as some libraries needed for this tutorial aren't yet available for Python 3.8.
-We also advise avoiding alphas, betas and release candidates unless you *really* know what you're doing.
+You can use any stable version of Python from 3.5 onward (although we'd advise avoiding alphas, betas and release candidates unless you *really* know what you're doing.

-    .. admonition:: No really - **don't use Python 3.8**

-      **Do not use Python 3.8**.
-If you use Python 3.8, apps will start, but then become unresponsive.
-The **only** fix at this time is to use a different version of Python.

 .. admonition:: Alternative Python distributions